sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

     }
     ```

-7. Save the `MySliderPlugin/MySlider.ts` file.
+7. Save the `MySliderPlugin/MySlider.ts` file if not saved already.

 8. In `MySliderExtension.ts` file, replace the generated code with the following.